 Creamy sheep’s cheese, herbed cow cheese, hard goat cheese, pumpkin preserves, port wine spread, olive paste.
 I was in heaven.

 We left the hotel early and rented a car from the airport in Lisboa, then drove to the Algarve region, about 250 km, depending on what part of the Algarve.
-We didn’t stop but we passed several wineries in the Alentejo region on the way….things to do next time!
+There are several wineries in the Alentejo region on the way but sadly no time on this trip.
+Things to do next time!

 First…we dropped into Estebelecimentos D. Sancho for a break.